Safe and sustainable water supply important issues on World Water Day 2016

 Annual bottled water production accounts for less than 0.02 percent of the total groundwater withdrawn in the United States each year.
 Even though it is a minimal groundwater user and is only one of among thousands of food, beverage, and commercial water users, the bottled water industry actively supports comprehensive ground water management policies that are science-based, multi-jurisdictional, treat all users equitably, and provide for future needs of this important resource.

 “Even with continuing growth and increased consumption, bottled water still has the smallest water and energy use footprint of any packaged beverage,” says Hogan.
 “The results of a 2014 IBWA benchmarking study show that the amount of water and energy used to produce bottled water products in North America is less than all other types of packaged beverages.
 On average, only 1.32 liters of water (including the liter of water consumed) and 0.24 mega joules of energy are used to produce one liter of finished bottled water,” he added.

-To put it in context, the entire U.S. bottled water market is about 11 billion gallons; New York City goes through that amount of tap water in one week.
+When it comes to overall water use, the bottled water industry is actually a small and efficient water user.
+Bottled water uses only 0.01 percent of all water used in the United States.
+Put into context, the entire U.S. bottled water market is about 12 billion gallons; New York City goes through that amount of tap water in one week.